VITA: Variational Pretraining of Transformers for Climate-Robust Crop Yield Forecasting: Abstract

 \section{Abstract}

 Accurate crop yield forecasting is essential for global food security.
 However, current AI models systematically underperform when yields deviate from historical trends.
-This issue arises from key data challenges, including a major asymmetry between rich pretraining weather datasets and the limited data available for fine-tuning.
-We introduce \textit{VITA (\textbf{V}ariational \textbf{I}nference \textbf{T}ransformer for \textbf{A}symmetric data)}, a variational pretraining framework that addresses this asymmetry.
-Instead of relying on input reconstruction, VITA uses detailed weather variables as proxy targets during pretraining and learns to predict rich atmospheric states through self-supervised feature masking.
-This allows the model to be fine-tuned using only basic weather statistics during deployment.
-Applied to 763 counties in the U.S. Corn Belt, VITA achieves state-of-the-art performance in predicting corn and soybean yields across all evaluation scenarios.
-While it consistently delivers superior performance under normal conditions, its advantages are particularly pronounced during extreme weather years, with statistically significant improvements (paired t-test, $p \approx 0.01$).
-Importantly, VITA outperforms prior frameworks like GNN-RNN using less data, making it more practical for real-world use—particularly in data-scarce regions.
+We attribute this to the lack of rich, physically grounded datasets directly linking atmospheric states to yields.
+To address this, we introduce \textit{VITA (\textbf{V}ariational \textbf{I}nference \textbf{T}ransformer for \textbf{A}symmetric data)}, a variational pretraining framework that learns representations from large satellite-based weather datasets and transfers to the ground-based limited measurements available for yield prediction.
+VITA is trained using detailed meteorological variables as proxy targets during pretraining and learns to predict latent atmospheric states under a seasonality-aware sinusoidal prior.
+This allows the model to be fine-tuned using limited weather statistics during deployment.
+Applied to 763 counties in the U.S. Corn Belt, VITA achieves state-of-the-art performance in predicting corn and soybean yields across all evaluation scenarios, particularly during extreme years, with statistically significant improvements (paired t-test, $p < 0.0001$).
+Importantly, VITA outperforms prior frameworks like GNN-RNN without soil data, and larger foundational models (e.g., Chronos-Bolt) with less compute, making it practical for real-world use—especially in data-scarce regions.
 This work highlights how domain-aware AI design can overcome data limitations and support resilient agricultural forecasting in a changing climate.